gabeklein/expressive-mvc/README.md

 <br/>
 <h1 id="sharing-section">Sharing state</h1>

-One of the most important features of a Model is an ability to share state with any number of subscribers, be them components or [even other controllers](#concept-ambient).
+One of the most important features of a Model is an ability to share state with any number of subscribers, be them components [or even other controllers](#concept-ambient).
 Whether you want state in-context or to be usable app-wide, you can, with a number of simple abstractions.

 <br/>

-<h2 id="concept-sharing">Getting Started</h2>
+<h2 id="concept-sharing">The Basics</h2>

 Before going in depth, a quick use-case should help get the basic point across.